nata1993/tarbimise_graafik/blog.md

 is still in my opinion quite slow.
 Better than 4 seconds realy and finally graphs are starting to be somewhat usefull.
 But on other graph, the Nord Pool Spot graph, it went from over 15 second rendering of prices for 3 month time span to down to near instantly!
 Some serious speed increases right there!
+By implementing same method for CSV graph generation, the speedreduction was outrageously massive for roughly 700 datapoints - from 3.5 seconds down to 0.01 seconds!